Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 92 Diplomas have been awarded.

 Geoff commenced his beekeeping career in 1948, gaining the old BBKA Senior in 1954 and the NDB in the early 1960’s.
 By that time, he had served as Secretary/Treasurer in two Associations and subsequently as a BBKA Delegate, a Senior BBKA Examiner and as a member of the BBKA Examinations Board.

-Eventually, he replaced Ted Hooper as Chairman of the National Diploma in Beekeeping Board and subsequently (and currently) our President.
+Eventually, he replaced Ted Hooper as Chairman of the National Diploma in Beekeeping Board and then our President.
 He holds the distinction of being the longest serving contributor to the Beekeepers Quarterly and is just short of his BBKA 70 year certificate.
 In 2012, Geoff was awarded the British Empire Medal (BEM) as recognition for services to beekeeping and environmental education.

 Eur.
 Ing.
-Adam Leitch CEng, MEng (Hons) MIET NDB – Webmaster
+Adam Leitch CEng, MEng MIET (Hons) NDB Chairman

-Adam Leitch NDB is a member of Reigate Beekeepers in Surrey.
+Adam Leitch NDB is our Chairman and is a member of Reigate Beekeepers in Surrey.
 He passed his NDB exam in 2015, having already obtained his BBKA Master Beekeeper and Microscopy Certificate.
 Adam is an examiner for the BBKA (Basic & General Husbandry), a correspondence course tutor for BBKA module students, and wrote the monthly beginner articles for Beecraft throughout 2016.
 He teaches practical beekeeping weekly at Reigate Beekeepers club apiary at a range of levels.
 He gives talk to beekeeping groups on all aspects of beekeeping, including botany and anatomy, provides support to study groups and (when time allows) runs evening classes on Modules, General Husbandry & Microscopy.
 Adam holds a Preparing to Teach in the Lifelong Learning Sector (PTLLS) teaching qualification.
+He is the current NDB representative to the FERA/DEFRA Healthy Bees Plan.

 Margaret Murdin NDB

 Margaret currently manages 20 colonies over 3 apiaries.
-She is the Vice Chair of the Ormskirk and Croston branch of Lancashire and teaches courses leading to the modules for Lancashire and General Husbandry both locally and nationally.
+She is the the NDB Advanced Course Director, & Vice Chair of the Ormskirk and Croston branch of Lancashire and teaches courses leading to the modules for Lancashire and General Husbandry both locally and nationally.

 She talks regularly at the BBKA Spring Convention, to various Associations and Branches around the country and at Gormanston.
 A trustee of the BBKA for the last four years and is currently Vice Chair.
 A member of the BBKA Exam Board, an assistant moderator and a tutor for the BBKA Correspondence Course and a trained assessor for all BBKA exams and assessments.